Principles of bad software design

 Introduction

 We encounter them everyday, but have learned to ignore or tolerate them - yet they keep popping up like moles, claiming our favorite software.
 Sometimes we do not know how exactly to describe the flaws - just intuitively realize that something is wrong here.
-In this article I will try to more methodically point out the numerous bad design decisions, the popular offenders as well as programs who have managed to avoid them.
+In this article I will try to more methodically point out the numerous bad design decisions, the popular offenders as well as programs which have managed to avoid them.

 Stuff popping out